tonyp7/esp32-wifi-manager/README.md

 idf.py build flash monitor
 ```

 _Note: while it is encouraged to use the newer build system with idf.py and cmake, esp32-wifi-manager still supports the legacy build system.
-If you are using make on Linux or make using MSYS2 on Windows, you can still use "make build flash monitor if you prefer"_
+If you are using make on Linux or make using MSYS2 on Windows, you can still use "make build flash monitor" if you prefer_

 Now, using any wifi capable device, you will see a new wifi access point named *esp32*.
 Connect to it using the default password *esp32pwd*.
 If the captive portal does not pop up on your device, you can access the wifi manager at its default IP address: http://10.10.0.1.